alirezanet/Gridify/docs/pages/guide/gridifyMapper.md

 - the second parameter is a property selector expression
 - the third parameter is an optional [value convertor](#value-convertor) expression that you can use to convert user inputs to anything you want

-### Value convertor
+### Value Convertor

-If you need to change your search values before the filtering operation you can use this feature, the third parameter of the GridifyMapper AddMap method accepts a function that you can use to convert the input values.
+If you need to modify search values before the filtering operation, you can use this feature.
+The third parameter of the GridifyMapper `AddMap` method accepts a function to convert input values.

-in the above example we want to convert the userName value to lowercase before the filtering operation.
+In the example above, we convert the userName value to lowercase before filtering:

 ``` csharp
 mapper = mapper.AddMap("userName", p => p.UserName, value => value.ToLower());